zekroTJA/leuchtturm/README.md

 ghcr.io/zekrotja/leuchtturm
 ```

 leuchtturm needs access to the Docker daemon socket to inspect, pull, and re-create containers.
-It only acts on containers that carry the `leuchtturm.enable=true` label, so other containers on the host are left alone.
+It only acts on containers that carry the `leuchtturm.enable=true` label, so other containers on the host are unaffected.

 ### Docker Compose example